edwinwebb/reactman/README.md

 CONFIG
 ------
 By default Reactman will use the default settings.
-You can configure Reactman with a configuration file in your root directory.
+You can configure Reactman with a configuration file specified at the CLI.

 ROADMAP
 -------